 I’ve actually never met anybody like that.

 GARRETT: Wow.
 What would you say?
-I think some people like proponents of legalizing sex work, they might say that it’s the ultimate empowerment for women.
-What would be your talk off to that?
-What would be, can you share your thoughts?
+I think some people like a proponents of legalizing sex work, they might say that it’s empowering to allow this

 TINA: Yeah, and people do say that.

 GARRETT: That it’s their freedom of choice.